SaschaWillems/ModernVkTriangle/README.md

 chk(vkAllocateCommandBuffers(device, &cbOneTimeAI, &cbOneTime));
 ```

-Next we record the actual command buffer to get the image data to it's destination in the right shape to be used in our [shader](#the-shader).
-We'll get into the detail on recording command buffers [later on](#record-command-buffers):
+We can then start record the commands required to get image data to it's destination:

 ```cpp
 VkCommandBufferBeginInfo cbOneTimeBI{